GabrielaGuedes/ngos_microservices_system/reports/README.md

 # Reports

-Microservice to make donations using credit card (through [PagSeguro](https://dev.pagseguro.uol.com.br/v4.0/)).
-The admin can see the donations and the donators.
+Microservice to do exports (in `.xlsx`) and get data from financial-control (the transactions grouped by origin).
+The admin can choose to allow or not the exports or the data. **The default configuration is both allowed**.

 Before running this, pleashe check the `.sample-env` file and then create the `.env` file.
 The "SECRET" var needs to be the same as the one from the Authentication service.